o3de/o3de.org/content/docs/release-notes/archive/2107-1-release-notes.md

 * Removed rendering from all coupled and replaced with new PBR Atom renderer library
 * Added HLSL compatibility with AZSL shader extension with export per backend
-* Implemented DirectX 12, Vulkan, and Metal interfaces with RT support
+* Implemented DirectX 12 and Vulkan support.
+  * Coming very soon: Metal interfaces with RT support!
 * Implemented pipeline interface for forward+ and/or deferred render passes
 * Implemented Global Illumination for forward or deferred per mesh/material basis
 * Added MSAA/SSAO/SSR support
-* (Animation) We have unified the mesh format used by EMFX and Atom, such that EMotionFX Actors now use Atom's `ModelAsset` class for serializing mesh data.
+* (Animation) We have unified the mesh format used by EMFX and Atom, such that EMotionFX Actors now use Atom's `ModelAsset` class for serializing mesh data
-*  To improve the runtime drawing of its meshes, the mesh data for EMotionFX Actors is first processed by a mesh optimizer.
-This restructures the mesh data to better fit the needs of the graphics hardware.
+* To improve the runtime drawing of its meshes, the mesh data for EMotionFX Actors is first processed by a mesh optimizer.
+This restructures the mesh data to better fit the needs of the graphics hardware

 ​